Dental Fillings | Cavity Treatment In Cherry Hill, NJ

 How Quickly Can A Filling Be Completed?

 Most patients will have their dental filling applied in an hour or less and a simple filling can be completed in 20-minutes.
+If you are wondering how long does a dental filling take, the timing depends on the size of the cavity, the number of fillings needed, and the material used.
 With improved technology, dentists are now able to make inlays and onlays in a single appointment; however, a larger filling or several fillings can require more time.
 It will also be determined by what materials you decide to use for the dental filling, as some options will demand additional time or a second appointment.

 - After the area is effectively numb, your dentist will drill through the tooth enamel to remove the decay.
+This step involves tooth decay removal and filling and helps explain how are cavities treated.
 Some dentists use a laser or air abrasion tool for this procedure, but that is less common than a drill.

 - Your dentist will sterilize and prepare the area for the filling.
-They will then fill the hole.
+They will then fill the hole, completing the cavity repair with dental filling.
 Certain types of fillings are hardened or fixed with a blue wavelength light.